CodeSmith92/EqSystemCosts/README.md

 # EqSystemCosts

-Program for extracting annual coal plant generation and related data; for calculating each coal plant's annual operating costs (FOPEX and VOPEX); and for calculating the capital and operational costs (CAPEX and FOPEX) of wind and solar power.
+Program for extracting individual coal plant generator data, and calclating annual coal plant generation; for calculating each coal plant's annual variable operating (VOPEX) according to fuel consumption and cost; and for calculating the capital and operational costs (CAPEX and FOPEX) of wind and solar power.
 The file 'coal.py' relies primarily on data input from the Energy Information Administration form EIA-923.
+The files 'wind.py' and 'solar.py' are dependent on data from the most up-to-date NREL Annual Technology Baseline (2021).

 ## Cost Units